 The total area of woodland in the UK is estimated to be around 3.24 million hectares as at March 2022.
-This represents around 13% of the total land area in the UK (ref)[6] However the total area of ancient woodland is estimated to be around 2.5% of the total land area of the UK.(ref)[7]).
-Although they represent a small area of the UK they are very important habitats.
+This represents around 13% of the total land area in the UK [17].
+However, the total area of ancient woodland is estimated to be around 2.5% of the total land area of the UK [18].
+Although ancient woodlands represent a small area of the UK they are very important habitats.
 Ancient woodlands are classified as either ancient semi-natural woods, which have had woodland cover for over 400 years, or as plantations on ancient woodland sites, which have been replanted with non-native species.
 What makes ancient woodland sites so special is that each one is unique and houses a complex mix of biodiversity which has accumulated over hundreds of years.
 These are special and unique environments which give off a wide range of volatile chemicals.

-Previous studies have identified a group of compounds often referred to as phytoncides as one of the main drivers of the benefits of forest bathing.
-The term phytoncide is derived from ancient Greek and relates to the antimicrobial and insecticidal activity of these particular compounds (ref).
+Previous studies have identified a group of compounds often referred to as phytoncides as one of the main drivers of the benefits of Forest bathing.
+The term phytoncide is derived from ancient Greek and relates to the antimicrobial and insecticidal activity of these particular compounds.
 These compounds are often monoterpenes such as alpha- and beta- pinene and limonene however the more general term NVOC’s covers all naturally occurring volatile compounds and includes other classes of compounds such as sesquiterpenes alongside many other low molecular weight compounds under 400Da in mass.
-As this study combined an untargeted global approach alongside more targeted approaches the term NVOC’s is used to describe the compounds.
+As this study combined an untargeted global analysis approach alongside more targeted approaches the term NVOC’s is used to describe the compounds measured.

 The plant kingdom contains over 200,000 metabolites and over 1000 of these are NVOC’s which are emitted by plants and trees.
 These compounds are readily analysed using GC-MS and standard methods of collection include collection onto thermal desorption tubes or charcoal traps.
 These methods allow for the collection of multiple NVOC’s and are stable so can be collected in the field and analysed later.

-The bulk of previous work in this area has involved collecting samples for around 24 hours which would not be comparable to the exposure of the body due to the average length of time that a forest-bather would spend in the forest environment.
-This study is aimed at not only collecting information on the chemical composition of forest air in a semi-ancient woodland in the UK but also on drastically reducing the length of time taken to collect air samples to give a more comparable estimate of the exposure of the human body to these VOC’s.
+The bulk of previous work in this area has involved collecting samples for around 24 hours which would not be comparable to the exposure of the body due to the average length of time that a forest-bather would spend in the forest environment (2hrs).
+This study is aimed at not only collecting information on the chemical composition of forest air in a semi-ancient woodland in the UK but also on drastically reducing the length of time taken to collect air samples to give a more comparable estimate of the exposure of the human body to these VOC’s.Aims

+This study aimed to increase the knowledge of the NVOC’s within a UK forest environment and to assess what exposure to NVOC’s a typical forest bather might have.
+These aims will be assessed by collecting air samples over 2hrs in a UK ancient woodland and comparing these forest samples with samples from a walled garden environment.
+We hypothesise that greater levels and a more diverse composition of NVOC’s will be found in ancient woodland, compared with a managed walled garden.

 Materials and Methods